paprikka/sonnet.io/src/site/posts/snakes.md

 ![](/images/snakes/05.png)

-Yellow and Green had some difficulties with setting up the environment when starting, so they got some help from a Cyan snake, one well versed in the pythonic scriptures.
+Yellow and Green had some difficulties with setting up the environment, so they got some help from a Cyan snake, one well versed in the pythonic scriptures.
 They might not understand everything to the same extent, but at least now they know the required incantations.
 Cyan can move on to her previous task.

 Key points here: Cyan had the time to help, Cyan gave them just enough context to continue working on the story.
 Maybe tomorrow Cyan will jump in an pair with one of them and learn more about their domain.